DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Applications for the [international relocation payment (IRP)](https://get-a-teacher-relocation-payment.education.gov.uk) are open between 2 April and 31 May 2024.

-You will need a teaching job to apply for the IRP.
+You'll need a teaching job to apply for the IRP.
 [Learn more about finding a job and applying for your visa](/non-uk-teachers/teach-in-england-if-you-trained-overseas).
 To remain eligible for the IRP, you must apply in either the first or second term of your employment as a teacher.

 Eligible applicants who start a job and apply for the IRP before 1 September 2024 will receive a single payment of £10,000  around the end of their first term  working in England.

 Eligible applicants who start a job and apply for the IRP after 1 September 2024 will receive two £5,000 payments.
 Teachers will be able to apply for the first payment at the start of their first year teaching in England and the second payment, if they remain eligible, at the start of their second year.
 We’ll publish further details about how these split payments will be made to teachers on this page in due course.

 You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
-We will email you when applications reopen later in 2024.
+We'll email you when applications reopen later in 2024.

 ## General information about the international relocation payment

 ### Protect yourself from fraud

-You will not need to pay an agent or any other third party to complete your application.
+You do not need to pay an agent or any other third party to complete your application.
 Any agency or person contacting you offering to apply for the IRP on your behalf is likely to be fraudulent.
 [Avoid and report internet scams and phishing](https://www.gov.uk/report-suspicious-emails-websites-phishing).

 ### Using the international relocation payment to support your visa application